 The fish measured 341 2 inches with a 16-inch girth.
 According to the Crea's Bait Shop certified scales, it weighed 11 pounds, 8 ounces.
 That is large enough to qualify Grace for a state bronze pin in the children's category.

 Erick said that some ice fishermen came rushing over to them to see the big fish, while others checked out his cut.
 Later on that day, he tried to get into the hospital emergency room, but it was full of people with bad colds and symptoms of the flu.
 He went home and had his mother, who is a nurse, tend to it.

 Erick will have the fish mounted by friend Matt Ranzoni of Lee.
-It will be attached to a piece of driftwood and when the bronze pin arrives from the state, it also will be attached.

 He fishes all the time with his girls.
 His 8-year-old daughter, Leena, also has a nice fish to her credit, an 8-pound tiger muskie.

 In his last report to the Berkshire County League of Sportsmen, DFW Western District Manager Andrew Madden reported that the Division received 350 broodstock salmon ranging in size from 3 to 11 pounds from the Nashua National Fish Hatchery in Nashua, N.H.
 Our district's allocation of 70 was stocked on Jan.
 30 into Windsor Pond and Laurel Lake.